JamesSkemp/words/content/post/ubuntu-quickie-mysql-and-postgresql-passwords.md

 +++
-title = "Ubuntu Quickie: MySQL and PostgreSQL passwords" summary = "Quickie on changing the passwords for MySQL and PostgreSQL, after installing from the repos." draft = false comments = true date = "2007-06-23T08:50:00-05:00"
+title = "Ubuntu Quickie: MySQL and PostgreSQL passwords" description = "Quickie on changing the passwords for MySQL and PostgreSQL, after installing from the repos." draft = false comments = true date = "2007-06-23T08:50:00-05:00"